RasaHQ/rasa/docs/docs/reference/rasa/engine/storage/storage.md

 def __post_init__() -> None
 ```

-Raises an exception when the meta data indicates an unsupported version.
+Raises an exception when the metadata indicates an unsupported version.

 **Raises**: